jkalias/functional_cpp/README.md

 ### Parallel algorithms
 Since C++17 several STL algorithms can be executed in parallel.

-clang on macOS does not yet fully support the parallel execution model, however on Windows and Linux, a `functional_vector` supports the following parallel algorithms
+clang on macOS does not yet fully support the parallel execution model, however on Windows and Linux, an `fcpp::vector` supports the following parallel algorithms
 ```c++
 for_each_parallel
 map_parallel